-The recent advance in LK-based depthwise convolution design (e.g., Liu et al. Liu et al. (2022)) provides a computationally scalable mechanism for large receptive field in 2D ConvNet.
-Inspired by such design, this study revisits the 3D volumetric ConvNet design to investigate the feasibility of (1) achieving the SOTA performance via a pure ConvNet architecture, (2) yielding much less network complexity compared with 3D ViTs, and (3) providing a new direction of designing 3D ConvNet on volumetric high resolution tasks.
-Unlike SwinUNETR, we propose a lightweight volumetric ConvNet 3D UX-Net to adapt the intrinsic properties of Swin Transformer with ConvNet modules and enhance the volumetric segmentation performance with smaller model capacities.
-Specifically, we introduce volumetric depth-wise convolutions with LK sizes to simulate the operation of large receptive fields for generating self-attention in Swin transformer.
+Motivated by Liu et al. (2022), who claims to gradually "modernize" a standard ResNet block towards the design of ViTs, we hypothesize that the key attributes for the performance differences between ViTs and ConvNets can be tackled with newly designed convolution blocks, thus enhancing model generalizability for volumetric segmentation.
+This work explores the essential difference in feature computation and network architecture between 3D ConvNets and hierarchical transformers.
+Unlike SwinUNETR, we propose a lightweight volumetric ConvNet 3D UX-Net to adapt the intrinsic properties of ViTs with ConvNet modules and enhance the volumetric segmentation performance with smaller model capacities.
+Specifically, we introduce volumetric depth-wise convolutions with large kernel sizes to simulate the operation of large receptive fields for generating self-attention in Swin transformer.
 Furthermore, instead of linear scaling the self-attention feature across channels, we further introduce the pointwise depth convolution scaling to distribute each channel-wise feature independently into a wider hidden dimension (e.g., 4×input channel), thus minimizing the redundancy of learned context across channels and preserving model performances without increasing model capacity.
 We evaluate 3D UX-Net on supervised volumetric segmentation tasks with three public volumetric datasets: 1) MICCAI Challenge 2021 FeTA (infant brain imaging), 2) MICCAI Challenge 2021 FLARE (abdominal imaging), and 3) MICCAI Challenge 2022 AMOS (abdominal imaging).
 Surprisingly, 3D UX-Net, a network constructed purely from ConvNet modules, demonstrates a consistent improvement across all datasets comparing with current transformer SOTA.
 We summarize our contributions as below:

 - We propose the 3D UX-Net to adapt transformer behavior purely with ConvNet modules in a volumetric setting.
-To our best knowledge, this is the first large kernel block design of leveraging 3D depthwise convolutions to compete favorably with transformer SOTAs in volumetric segmentation tasks. - We leverage depth-wise convolution with LK size as the generic feature extraction backbone, and introduce pointwise depth convolution to scale the extracted representations effectively with less parameters. - We use three challenging public datasets to evaluate 3D UX-Net in 1) direct training and 2) finetuning scenarios with volumetric multi-organ/tissues segmentation.
+To our best knowledge, this is the first 3D ConvNet architecture that competes favorably with transformers SOTA in volumetric segmentation tasks. - We leverage depth-wise convolution with large kernel size as the generic feature extraction backbone, and introduce pointwise depth convolution to scale the extracted representations effectively with less parameters. - We use three challenging public datasets to evaluate 3D UX-Net in 1) direct training and 2) finetuning scenarios with volumetric multi-organ/tissues segmentation.
 3D UX-Net achieves consistently improvement in both scenarios across all ConvNets and transformers SOTA with fewer model parameters.